Meta-optical Miniscope for Multifunctional Imaging: Introduction

 In this work, we introduce the "metascope"—a modified miniscope integrating various classes of meta-optics to expand its imaging modalities.
-As shown in Figure~\ref{fig1} (a), we replace the refractive objective of the UCLA Miniscope V4\cite{daniel_aharoni_2023_7844004} with a planar, single-layer metalens.
-The advantage of the ultrathin meta-optics profile is highlighted in Figure~\ref{fig1} (b), showing how this system achieves an extended working distance (WD, from 0.7~mm to 2~mm) and a significantly reduced total track length (TTL, from 6.7~mm to 2.5~mm), enabling a more compact footprint.
-The various design types used in this work, illustrated in Figure~\ref{fig1}(c) are tailored for specific functionalities: a meta-optic with extended depth of focus (EDOF) to image across a large volume\cite{cao2023optical}, a square metalens to allow for imaging with large FOV\cite{martins2020metalenses}, and a meta-optic with a double-helix (DH) point spread function (PSF) for depth sensing\cite{colburn2020metasurface,hao2024single}.
-We validate each design through PSF analysis under varying focus and FOV, resolution measurements using a 1951 USAF chart, and qualitative imaging.
-Test samples include mouse kidney sections, multilayer fibrous samples, and 1.9 \si{\micro\metre} fluorescent beads.
-The results confirm that the metascope enables EDOF, wide-FOV imaging, and depth-resolved sensing.
-In contrast, the traditional refractive-based miniscope achieves high-quality imaging, which however is limited to the focal plane, with significant degradation at other imaging depths or towards larger FOV.
-The successful integration of various optical functionalities with the well-established open-source miniscope platform demonstrates the capabilities that meta-optics can provide.
-Notably, customizing or upgrading the system is straightforward, requiring only the replacement of the objective lens, which essentially allows researcher to explore additional functionalities, beyond those presented in this paper.
+As shown in Figure~\ref{fig1}a, we replace the refractive objective of the UCLA Miniscope V4\cite{daniel_aharoni_2023_7844004} with a planar, single-layer metalens.
+The advantage of the ultrathin meta-optics profile is highlighted in Figure~\ref{fig1}b, showing how this system achieves an extended working distance (WD, from 0.7~mm to 2~mm) and a significantly reduced total track length (TTL, from 6.7~mm to 2.5~mm), enabling a more compact footprint.
+The various design types used in this work, illustrated in Figure~\ref{fig1}c are tailored for specific functionalities: a meta-optic with extended depth of focus (EDOF) to image across a large volume\cite{cao2023optical}, a square metalens to allow for imaging with large FOV\cite{martins2020metalenses}, and a meta-optic with a double-helix (DH) point spread function (PSF) for depth sensing\cite{colburn2020metasurface,hao2024single}.
+We first validate each design through PSF analysis.
+We then evaluate the imaging performance of the miniscope and the metascope equipped with the hyperbolic, square, and EDOF metalenses using a resolution target as well as several biological samples, including mouse kidney sections, multilayer fibrous tissue, and 1.9~\si{\micro\metre} fluorescent beads.
+Finally, we use the 1.9~\si{\micro\metre} fluorescent beads to assess the depth-sensing capability of the metascope equipped with the DH metalens.